This is an advanced topic that assumes a good, pre-existing knowledge of SQL and LookML.

 parameter field in step one, above you could create a measure like this:

 Although templated filters and Liquid parameters are similar, there is an important difference between them:

 - Liquid parameters insert user input directly (or using the values you define with allowed values).

 - Templated filters insert values as logical statements, as described above.

-In situations where you want to offer users more flexible input (such as various kinds of date ranges or string searches), you should try to use templated filters when possible.
+In situations where you want to offer users more flexible input (such as with various kinds of date ranges or string searches), try to use templated filters when possible.
 Looker can interpret the user input and write the appropriate SQL behind the scenes.
 This prevents you from having to account for every possible type of user input.